-All living organisms are aware of the changes occurring in their external environment, like change in light, temperature, sound, motion, and smell.
-Certain internal changes in organisms include the position of head, limbs and other internal organs.
+All living organisms are aware of the changes occurring in their external environment, like change in light, temperature, sound, movement, and smell.
 When it comes to the survival of any living organism, it depends on how well they react to stimuli or changes in their environment.
-Faster response to stimuli means better survival rate.
+Faster response to stimuli means better chances of survival.

 Main Article: Human Nervous System (Structure, Function & Parts)